SimeonHristov99/Additional_Resources/IS_Summer_20-21/Week_04 - Lists. Higher Order Functions. List Comprehension/README.md

     print $ isPresentFunc 0 [0, -1, 2] == True

 # Task 3
-Define a function that returns a list of the prime numbers with three digits in a given interval.
+Define a function that returns a list of the prime numbers with at least three digits in a given interval.

 Implementation detail: